iShares MSCI Switzerland ETF (NYSEARCA:EWL) Shares Acquired by Csenge Advisory Group

-Csenge Advisory Group increased its stake in shares of iShares MSCI Switzerland ETF (NYSEARCA:EWL) by 104.4% during the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 10,091 shares of the exchange traded fund’s stock after acquiring an additional 5,154 shares during the period.
-Csenge Advisory Group’s holdings in iShares MSCI Switzerland ETF were worth $451,000 as of its most recent filing with the Securities & Exchange Commission.
+Csenge Advisory Group lifted its position in iShares MSCI Switzerland ETF (NYSEARCA:EWL) by 104.4% in the 4th quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 10,091 shares of the exchange traded fund’s stock after purchasing an additional 5,154 shares during the period.
+Csenge Advisory Group’s holdings in iShares MSCI Switzerland ETF were worth $451,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Other large investors also recently made changes to their positions in the company.
-Hexagon Capital Partners LLC purchased a new stake in iShares MSCI Switzerland ETF in the 3rd quarter worth approximately $30,000.
-Blair William & Co.
-IL boosted its holdings in iShares MSCI Switzerland ETF by 5,507.1% during the third quarter.
-Blair William & Co.
-IL now owns 785 shares of the exchange traded fund’s stock worth $32,000 after buying an additional 771 shares in the last quarter.
-Fifth Third Bancorp acquired a new stake in iShares MSCI Switzerland ETF during the third quarter valued at $60,000.
-Private Advisor Group LLC purchased a new position in iShares MSCI Switzerland ETF in the second quarter valued at $65,000.
-Finally, LFA Lugano Financial Advisors SA raised its position in shares of iShares MSCI Switzerland ETF by 122.4% in the third quarter.
-LFA Lugano Financial Advisors SA now owns 2,369 shares of the exchange traded fund’s stock worth $99,000 after acquiring an additional 1,304 shares during the period.
+Several other institutional investors and hedge funds have also recently bought and sold shares of EWL.
+Private Advisor Group LLC purchased a new position in shares of iShares MSCI Switzerland ETF in the 2nd quarter valued at about $65,000.
+FMR LLC increased its position in shares of iShares MSCI Switzerland ETF by 24.4% in the second quarter.
+FMR LLC now owns 6,749 shares of the exchange traded fund’s stock valued at $263,000 after buying an additional 1,325 shares in the last quarter.
+LFA Lugano Financial Advisors SA raised its stake in shares of iShares MSCI Switzerland ETF by 122.4% during the 3rd quarter.
+LFA Lugano Financial Advisors SA now owns 2,369 shares of the exchange traded fund’s stock worth $99,000 after buying an additional 1,304 shares during the period.
+Vontobel Swiss Wealth Advisors AG grew its stake in iShares MSCI Switzerland ETF by 4.4% in the 3rd quarter.
+Vontobel Swiss Wealth Advisors AG now owns 19,766 shares of the exchange traded fund’s stock valued at $801,000 after acquiring an additional 830 shares during the period.
+Finally, Water Oak Advisors LLC increased its holdings in iShares MSCI Switzerland ETF by 135.7% in the 3rd quarter.
+Water Oak Advisors LLC now owns 198,824 shares of the exchange traded fund’s stock worth $8,166,000 after acquiring an additional 114,470 shares in the last quarter.

 iShares MSCI Switzerland Capped ETF (the Fund), formerly iShares MSCI Switzerland Capped Index Fund, is an exchange-traded fund (ETF).
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the MSCI Switzerland 25/50 Index (the Index).